ICCSSE/CASCON2024/content/en/posters/_index.md

 Topics
 {.h1}

-We invite high-quality submissions of regular ( 8-10 pages) and short (4-6 pages) papers describing original and unpublished results.
 We welcome submissions addressing topics across the full spectrum of intelligent systems and software including but not limited to:

 {{< cardpane >}}
   {{< card header="Software Systems and Engineering" >}}